taidnguyen/healthcare-fraud-ai/README.md

 ![Screen Shot 2020-01-31 at 9 59 34 PM](https://user-images.githubusercontent.com/16988147/73585961-09882080-4475-11ea-8e5d-b8d8ae2a8b17.png)

-This project uses a neural network to detect fraud in Medicare following paper by Johnson and Khoshgoftaar (2019).
+This project uses a neural network to detect fraudulent physicians in Medicare following paper by Johnson and Khoshgoftaar (2019).
+Initial steps involve obtaining, cleaning data, and trying different machine learning techniques to understand what can be done.

 ## Sources
 * CMS Data: https://www.cms.gov/newsroom/data